gmatteo/pseudos_ac_she/README.md

 Cn: decrease rc for p and d.
 Minor adjustment in qcut values, increase qc for f, ecut 120,  previous one ~160
 Ng: Minor adjustment in qcut values, ecut 125,  previous one ~128

-Fl: Add projector for f with eb = 0.05 to improve f-logder
+Fl: Add projector for f with ep = 0.05 to improve f-logder
-Mg: Add projector for f with eb = 0.05 to improve f-logder
+Mg: Add projector for f with ep = 0.05 to improve f-logder
-Lv: Add projector for f with eb = 0.05 to improve f-logder
+Lv: Add projector for f with ep = 0.05 to improve f-logder
 Ts: Decrease rcs significantly.
-Add projector for f with eb = 0.05 to improve f-logder
+Add projector for f with ep = 0.05 to improve f-logder
 Og: Decrease rcs significantly e.g from 1.6 to 1.4.
-Add projector for f with eb = 0.05 to improve f-logder
+Add projector for f with ep = 0.05 to improve f-logder

 Fr: Add two projectos for f to improve logder.
 Minor adjustment in qcut values.
 Ecut now ~35

+At: Decrease core radii using my new Po-spd.in as starting point.
+Add extra projector for f-channel with ep 0.05